Anyone working in a NOC is likely to hear statements like these:

 That process involves using some statistical modeling to determine exactly how much human labor—and therefore staff—is needed by shift and time of day, which is the ultimate output teams need.

 Needless to say, that modeling is a little too complicated and situation-specific to responsibly address in a blog post.
-But we help NOC teams capture and use these metrics to this all the time.
+But we help NOC teams capture and use these metrics to do this all the time.

 👉 If you think your team could benefit from better metrics and may need help defining that benefit or setting up the requisite technical components to track them, let’s talk NOC!
 Express your interest in a NOC consultation and we'll follow up within one business day to schedule a time to connect at your convenience.

 A Couple of NOC KPIs That Often Get Ignored

 While utilization metrics are by far the biggest challenge for most NOCs, figuring out the right KPIs to track can also be a struggle.
 Here are some see missing or poorly configured a lot.
 (These are by no means the only KPIs NOCs need to measure!)